logicalclocks/hops-docs/docs/getting_started/installation_guide/platforms/aws-image.rst

 Amazon Machine Images
 =====================

-Hopsworks 1.4.1 is available as a community AMI ready to be launched.
-You can use it to easily create a single-node Hopsworks instance potentially with **dedicated GPU** for accelerated Deep Learning.
+Hopsworks is available as a community AMI ready to be launched.
+You can use it to easily create a single-node Hopsworks instance optionally with **dedicated GPU** for accelerated Deep Learning.

 Launch instance
 ------------------
-To launch an EC2 instance with Hopsworks install you will need an AWS account.
+To launch an EC2 instance with Hopsworks installed, you will need an AWS account.

 1. Open Amazon EC2 console https://console.aws.amazon.com/ec2
 2. Click **Launch instance**